-- Ø At the end of Fiscal Year 2018, there was an increase in the total net position from Fiscal Year 2017 for governmental activities which totaled \$1,274,831.
-The 2018 net position total for governmental activities, which includes the General Fund and the Special Assessment Fund, was \$8,327,045.
-Overall, the Town incurred a decrease of \$1,545,330 in expenses for governmental activities from Fiscal Year 2017 to Fiscal Year 2018.
-The majority of this decrease in expenses was directly related to expenditures for the physical environment which includes Phase II of the Undergrounding Project.
-During Fiscal Year 2018, there were delays in construction due to structural revision approvals by FPL which delayed final payment to the contractor responsible for the conduit and electrical installation.
-The increase in net position was also due partly in the decrease in general government expenses from Fiscal Year 2017 to Fiscal Year 2018. - Ø The increase in business-type net position was \$243,738 from Fiscal Year 2017 to Fiscal Year 2018.
-Even though the Town continues to decrease water usage which results in less revenue than the previous fiscal year, the Town continues to also decrease annual expenditures as the Town Commission's intent is to increase the net position for the Enterprise Fund in preparation for the recently passed 10 Year Capital Improvement Plan (CIP).
-This 10 Year CIP will see the majority of the water line infrastructure replaced over the course of the next decade.
+- At the end of Fiscal Year 2019, there was an increase in the total net position from Fiscal Year 2018 for governmental activities which totaled \$1,066,786.
+The 2019 net position total for governmental activities, which includes the General Fund and the Special Assessment Fund, was \$9,393,831.
+Overall, the Town incurred an increase of \$116,594 in expenses for governmental activities from Fiscal Year 2018 to Fiscal Year 2019.
+The majority of this increase in expenses was directly related to on the ongoing legal expenditures that the town has been embroiled in since 2012.
+There was a decrease in expenditures for the physical environment which includes Phase II of the Undergrounding Project and capital outlay in the General Fund.
+During Fiscal Year 2019, the remaining balance due to FPL and Comcast for Phase II of the Undergrounding was paid.
+The increase in net position was also due partly in the decrease in general government capital outlay from Fiscal Year 2018 to Fiscal Year 2019 with the completion of the Town Hall expansion in July 2018. - The increase in business-type net position was \$298,777 from Fiscal Year 2018 to Fiscal Year 2019.
+There was a slight increase in water sales revenue and investment interest earned in the Town's Enterprise Fund, also known as the Water Fund.
+Expenses also increased from Fiscal Year 2018 to Fiscal Year 2019, primarily in the purchase of water from the City of Delray Beach.
+The town continues to collect a "Reserve Fee" which is the primary source of the net increase.
+This reserve fee will be used for future infrastructure repair and replacement cost.
+During Fiscal Year 2019 the town began the design and planning for the first major water infrastructure project of the 10 Year CIP (Capital Improvement Plan) which was approved by the commission in Fiscal Year 2018.

-Town of Gulf Stream Changes in Net Position For the Fiscal Years Ended September 30, 2017 and 2018
+Town of Gulf Stream Changes in Net Position For the Fiscal Years Ended September 30, 2018 and 2019